 Because this is £5 more than your applicable amount of £100, 20% of this is £1.

-Please note these figures are illustrative and the amounts can change each year and are contained in the scheme document at the bottom of this page.
+Please note these figures are illustrative.
+The amounts can change each year and are contained in the scheme document at the bottom of this page.

 We will ask you for the information or evidence we need to work out your reduction.

-If you are self employed, we will base your earnings on your income less expenses - usually a weekly amount arrived at by looking at your income and expenses over a 6 month period.
+If you are self-employed, we will base your earnings on your income minus expenses - usually a weekly amount calculated by looking at your income and expenses over a 6-month period.
 If you are of working age and have been self-employed for more than a year, and your self-employed earnings are below the National Minimum Wage, the weekly figure we will use as your earnings will be the number of hours you say you work each week multiplied by the hourly National Minimum Wage rate.